macsampson/VanCity-Parking-3.0/README.md

 * add ev chargers
 * allow search within viewport if no address is specified
 * create function to only pull data intermittently
+* allow infowindows to be opened from street view